joaquinmaciias/MavenPizzaPdf/README.md

  - Start: activate
 4. Install packages for the python file: pip install -r requirements.txt
  Packages:  Fpdf, pandas, matplotlib, seaborn and re
+5. You need logo_icai.jpg on your repository to run the python file.
-5. Run the python file: python MavenPizzaPdf.py
+6. Run the python file: python MavenPizzaPdf.py
-6. Deactivate virtual enviroment:
+7. Deactivate virtual enviroment:
  - Move to: cd .\env\Scripts\
  - Start: deactivate